aimat-lab/ML4pXRDs/README.md

 ## Generation of synthetic crystals
 - TODO: How to use the output of the load dataset function to generate some crystals => refer to the __main__ part of the script
+- TODO: Mention that the preparation script of the next section needs to be run first for a lot of the functions

 ## Training